Pacey Witter: Reception

-First introduced as Dawson's best male friend and comic relief, Pacey starts to appear as a romantic hero through the course of season two.
+First introduced as Dawson's best male friend and comic relief, Pacey emerged as a romantic hero through the course of season two.
 The second season explores Pacey's relationship with new girl in town Andie McPhee, as well as his relationship with his abusive father and the impact it has on his self-esteem.
 Creator Kevin Williamson says that he saw season two as a "sort of An Officer and a Gentleman storyline where the season really became Pacey's Pond" and "he started to care about himself and made an effort to be a better person for the love of a good woman and ultimately for himself".

 Season three focused on building a romantic triangle featuring Pacey competing with Dawson for the affections of Joey, a story line that is frequently hailed by critics as one of the best love triangles in television drama.
 Addressing season three's arc, showrunner Greg Berlanti says, "I would get Pacey with Joey and have a King Arthur–esque story — Dawson being King Arthur — exploring what happens when Lancelot and Guinevere fall in love.
 [Joey and Pacey] always had such wonderful chemistry, the two of them — they have a Tracy and Hepburn quality that I liked writing for."
 The story reignited interest in the show and the love triangle would serve as a driving plot line through the series' final episode.

-Joshua Jackson was acclaimed for his charismatic performance.
+Joshua Jackson received positive reviews throughout the series for his portrayal of Pacey.
 In a retrospective review for The Guardian, critic Jonathan Bernstein said "not only did Joshua Jackson have more credible chemistry with Katie Holmes, whom he briefly dated in real life, but Pacey quickly eclipsed Dawson as both the series’ most relatable character and its moral centre."
-Jezebel said "their screwball dynamic, coupled with actors Katie Holmes and Joshua Jackson’s untapped chemistry and an intricately plotted courtship subverted everything expected of the show.
+Jezebel said "their screwball dynamic, coupled with actors Katie Holmes and Joshua Jackson's untapped chemistry and an intricately plotted courtship subverted everything expected of the show.
 It unsurprisingly still resonates with so many millennial women who grew up watching the series.
 There was a time when we had come for the angst, but now we were staying for the romance."
 Jackson was the only Dawson's Creek cast member to win a Teen Choice Award three times, for Choice Actor in a TV Drama Series.

-Pacey's eventual relationship with Joey was credited with injecting energy into the show when it was struggling in the ratings.
+The love triangle between Pacey, Dawson and Joey was credited with injecting energy into the show when it was struggling in the ratings.
 They were included in TV Guide's list of "The Best TV Couples of All Time" and on BuzzFeed's "19 Friends-To-Lovers TV Couples That Stole Fans' Hearts" list.
 Harper's Bazaar ranked them at number 7 in their "70 of the Best TV Couples of All Time" list.
 Entertainment Weekly also ranked Pacey and Joey as number 20 on their list of the 100 Best TV Romances of All Time.